This research guide will help you find scholarly articles in history.

 If you get stuck at any point during your research, please come ask a librarian - we love to help students with research!
-You can email us, visit the reference desk, or try our online chat service.
-Links are in the boxes to the right.

 What words and phrases will you use to search for information?
 When searching databases, keep the following in mind: